Chris Avila

-Chris Avila (born January 14, 1993), is a mixed martial artist and professional boxer.
+Chris Avila (born January 14, 1993) is an American mixed martial artist and professional boxer.
 He competed in the UFC, Bellator and WSOF during his MMA career and has competed in Misfits Boxing during his boxing career.

 Mixed martial arts career

 Early career

 Avila obtained a 5–2 record in the regionals and made an appearance in WSOF 16.

 On July 5, 2016, Chris Avila signed with the UFC.

 UFC

 Chris Avila made his UFC debut on August 20, UFC 202, fought Artem Lobov losing by unanimous decision.

 On November 5, 2016, Avila faced Enrique Barzola in UFC Fight Night 98 and lost a unanimous decision.

 Bellator

 Avila made his Bellator debut on December 14, 2018, at Bellator 212 against Brandon Pieper winning by submission in the first round.

 On April 27, 2019, Avila fought against Brandon Faumui in Bellator 220 losing by a close split decision.

 On January 25, 2020, Avila fought Anthony Taylor on Bellator 238 losing by a close majority decision.